-NPPF Green Belt Purposes Criteria Score /Value Assessment method notes the recycling of derelict and other urban land. significant contribution t than another to incentivising t all parcels make an equally parcel considered in isolation makes a more development on previously developed land. significant contribution to this purpose and
+NPPF Green Belt Purposes Cr iteria Score /Value Assessment method notes the recycling of derelict and other urban land. difficult to accurately assess whether one individual parcel considered in isolation makes a magnificant contribution than another to incentivising development on previously developed la What can be said is that all parcels make an equally significant contribution to this purpose a are each given a score of 4. development on previously developed land.